unxmaal/booterizer/README.md

 * TFTP server (via tftpd-hpa)
 * RSH server (via rsh-server)

 NOTE: This fork no longer supports CD images.
 It may again in the future, if there is demand.
 If you must extract from CD media, see the original project at https://github.com/halfmanhalftaco/irixboot.
-This version will obtain the contents of the CDROMS for you automatically.
+This version will obtain the contents of the CD-ROMs for you automatically.

 ## Target SGI Systems